Plots.jl is a non-traditional plotting library

 scatter!(rand(100),marker=(2,:circle),color=:black)

-plot(rand(100,4),layout = 4,legend=false) # make 4 equal sized subplots
+argument that you can specify.plot(rand(100,4),layout = 4,legend=false) # make 4 equal sized subplots

 # specify the size of subplots